mikelwayne/starwars/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Tech Stack

+Next.js (App Router), Tailwind, ShadCN UI, React, Axios, and Zustand

+## Trade Off or Decisions

+I try to use https://swapi.dev for make the pagination, but it was not working... so I have to change it for https://swapi.info, but this one has not page attribute for get them.
+So the I did not do the implementation

+I has some issues like dialog that was not want to close.
+I have to add a button and hide the X.